AIAScience/mflux-ai-tutorials/ml-pipeline/content.md

 * It starts with a project template, making it easy to set up and collaborate on a data science project.

-* There is no vender lock-in.
-It can be deployed on a laptop or in a cloud provider of choice.
+* There is no vender lock-in, it can be deployed e.g. a laptop or in a cloud provider of choice.

 ## Creating the tutorial project